Andrew Pollard (immunologist): Career

 He chaired the scientific panel of the Spencer Dayman Meningitis Laboratories Charitable Trust (2002–2006) and was a member of the scientific committee of the Meningitis Research Foundation (2009–2014).
 He is currently chair of trustees of the Knoop Trust and a trustee of the Jenner Vaccine Foundation.
-Pollard has been the Chair of the UK's JCVI since 2013, but does not participate in the COVID-19 vaccine Committee.
-Pollard has been a member of the WHO Strategic Advisory Group of Experts (SAGE) on Immunization since 2016.He was Director of Graduate Studies in the Department of Paediatrics at the University of Oxford 2012-2020 and was Vice-Master of the University of Oxford's St Cross College, Oxford 2017–2021 and remains a Fellow of the college.
+Pollard has been the chair of the UK's JCVI since 2013, but does not participate in the COVID-19 vaccine Committee.
+Pollard has been a member of the WHO Strategic Advisory Group of Experts (SAGE) on Immunization since 2016.
+He was Director of Graduate Studies in the Department of Paediatrics at the University of Oxford 2012-2020 and was Vice-Master of the University of Oxford's St Cross College, Oxford 2017–2021 and remains a Fellow of the college.
 He has been a member of the British Commission on Human Medicines' Clinical Trials, Biologicals and Vaccines expert advisory group since 2013, and chaired the European Medicines Agency Scientific Advisory Group on Vaccines over the years between 2012 and 2020.

 Honours and awards

-Pollard has received multiple prestigious awards throughout his career.
+Pollard has received multiple awards throughout his career.
 For example, he received the “Science Honor and Truth Award” of the Instituto de Patologia en la Altura in La Paz, Bolivia in 2002.
 In 2020, Pollard received the Oxford University Vice Chancellor's Innovation Award for his work on typhoid vaccines.
 In 2021, Pollard was knighted in the Birthday Honours for services to public health, particularly during the COVID-19 pandemic.
+In 2022, Brazil awarded him the Order of Medical Merit.
+He was elected as a Fellow of the Royal Society (FRS) in 2024.